Mark Wassouf

 Commercial Arbitration

-Highlights of Mark’s recent commercial arbitration experience include:
+Highlights of Mark’s recent arbitration experience include:

 - Aviation dispute in South-East Asia (SIAC Rules) – Mark acted for the claimant in a large dispute related to the supply of services under a series of contracts in the aviation sector.